Taiji-pipeline/documentation/tutorial.rst

 Take a look at :download:`this example file <data/example_input.yml>` or :doc:`input`.

 To run the pipeline, supply the ``taiji`` with the first configuration file:
-``taiji run --config example_config.yml`` or ``taiji run --config example_config.yml --remote`` if the program is compiled with ``sge`` flag.
+``taiji run --config example_config.yml``.

 Parallelism and distributed computing
 -------------------------------------

-Taiji supports two levels of parallelism -- node level and workflow level.
-Node level parallelism is automatically turned on when compiling with the ``drmaa`` flag.
-The workflow level parallelism can be turned on using `-n <num_of_process>`.
-However, this is only recommended for users with a super computer, as it will consume a lot of memory.
+Taiji can use multiple cores.
+For example, to use 5 cores, simply type:
+`taiji run --config config.yml -n 5 +RTS -N5`.
+`-n 5 +RTS -N5` tells the taiji to use 5 cores/threads.

+Taiji also supports distributed computing.
+This feature can be turned on by adding the `--cloud` flag.
+To use this feature, you need to have a job scheduling system like SGE or slurm.

 Auto-recovery
 -------------

 The pipeline supports auto-recovery, which means you can stop the program at any time and it will resume from the last checkpoint.
 The checkpoints are saved in a file called "sciflow.db".
 Delete this file if you want a fresh run.